 Skip to main content

-• ✅ mutate a Render service env var through the Render API
+• mutate a service env var through the Render API

-• Render deploy/restart flows are still not implemented.
+• Render deploy or restart flows are not implemented yet

 npm run api:hosted